AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/Adding_device.md

 ## Connecting to the OpenThread

+!!!Note

-Check your active Border Router **OTBR_IP_address** on which your Border Router works.
-This will be necessary for further steps.
+    Check your active Border Router IP address on which your Border Router works (e.g. `192.168.10.3`) and save it - use your address instead of **<OTBR_IP_address\>** in the next steps.

 ### Connecting to the WebUI

-You have to be attached to the same network as your OpenThread Border Router.
-To configure the Border Router open any web browser and connect to the WebUI by typing **OTBR_IP_address:80**.
+You should be in the same network as your OpenThread Border Router.
+To configure the Border Router open any web browser and connect to the WebUI by typing **<OTBR_IP_address\>:80**.

 When you are connected you should see the OpenThread main page: